zkkv/souffleur/README.md

 gradlew.bat build
 ```
 Alternatively, use an IDE in which you can execute Gradle `build` configuration.

+### Choosing Model
+If you pulled `phi3.5` in the Docker, you don't have to change anything.
+If you pulled any other model, you will need to go to `souffleur.kt` and replace the model constructor with the respective model.
+For example, instead of `Phi` class you need to use `Ollama`.

 ### Running
 1. Similarly to `build`, execute `runIde` (it might be called  `Run Plugin`).
 IntelliJ window will appear.